Seattle University 2008-2009 HPVC Entry: Optimus'

 This is a picture of Adrianne and me fixing the rear wheel that broke during the race.
 Most of our work was done in the hotel room out of respect for the neighbors.
 It would have been too noisy had we worked in the parking lot.

 The next day we raced at a more leisurely pace.
 The endurance race is not our competition.
 Not because we couldn't build a competitive bike, but because the top schools that win this event have actual competitive cyclists on their teams.
 The picture below shows Matt riding the bike during the endurance race.

-This is Charlie, in this picture, he is taking some laps in the endurance race.
+This is Charlie taking some laps in the endurance race.

 This is our team photo after our utility race.
 We finished during a nice sunny afternoon and with lots of good memories.

 As a final thought, I want to say that the bike project was one of my favorite memories of my undergraduate degree.
-I got to know my classmates better than ever before and the project strengthened our class unity.
+I got to know my classmates better than ever before.
 Working with a team helps develop people skills and it can create a great community of friends at the same time.
 Our team set out to have fun first and win second.
 I think that that mentality really allowed us to enjoy the experience so much more.
-Every year I participated in HPVC I would see angry teams, cocky teams, and everything in between.
-I would never want to be a part of one of those teams no matter how well they do, it just ruins the fun of the experience.

 I feel that everyone in engineering should work on a similar, if not the same, project.
-Lectures can only offer so much, nothing beats hands on experience while working with a team.
+Lectures can only offer so much, nothing beats hands on experience and working with a team.

 Copyright, Brian De Vitis, 2013 Contact Me at firstname.lastname@example.org